Stand by Your Man: In popular culture

 The song is heard during the closing credits of Alain Delon's 1969 film La Piscine.

 The song opens Jack Nicholson's 1970 drama film Five Easy Pieces.

 Answer songs included Conway Twitty's 1971 No. 1 hit "How Much More Can She Stand" and Ronnie Milsap's "(I'm A) Stand by My Woman Man", a 1976 number that also topped the country music charts.

-The song is performed by the Blues Brothers Band in their 1980 film in the scene in Bob's Country Bunker.
+The song is performed by an unenthusiastic Blues Brothers Band in their 1980 film, in the scene in Bob's Country Bunker when they are compelled, against their preferences, to play country music to satisfy rowdy patrons.

 The song is playing on the radio of Vinny and Mona Lisa's hotel room in the 1992 film My Cousin Vinny.

 The song is played during the closing scene of The Wonder Years 1993 episode "The Little Women".
 The episode, set in 1973, featured Kevin and his father Jack feeling down during the backdrop of the women's lib movement of the 1970s, with Kevin's girlfriend Winnie scoring higher at her SAT tests than him and his mother Norma getting a full-time job, so they took their partners out bowling and beat them mercilessly at the game, however, they still remained good sports despite losing, as shown during the drive home.

 GoldenEye (1995) features a comedic rendition of the song, which is sung by Irina (Minnie Driver).

 In the 2018 Korean TV series "Something in the Rain" the song is frequently played throughout the show.

 In the 2021 Netflix series ‘’Country Comfort’’, the song features prominently at the end of episode three, "Sign, Sign, Everywhere a Sign".

 The song is referenced in Ethel Cain's "Wrestling in Dirt Pits", through the line "Unlike Tammy, I can't stand my man".

 In the 2022 film Mr. Harrigan's Phone, Craig's and Mr. Harrigan's phone ringtones are set to the song so that they know when the other is calling.